rocketlabdelta/info-central/_ground_support/handbook-of-model-rocketry-chapter-6.md

 Don’t use doorbell wire; that’s too small and has too much resistance.
 Solid wire will break easily after being flexed a few times.
 Don’t use “loudspeaker wire” which is usually #22AWG insulated stranded pair.
-What you want is commonly available #18AWG-2 insulated stranded rubber- or plastic-covered lamp cord, commonly called “zip cord.”
+What you want is commonly available #18AWG-2 insulated stranded rubber--or plastic--covered lamp cord, commonly called “zip cord.”
 Or you can cut up a long extension cord made of the same double wire.
 Rubber-covered wire is preferred because rubber insulation flexes easily over a wide temperature range; plastic-covered zip cord gets stiff in the cold of wintertime flying.